xiaohupro/swoole-docs/modules/swoole-http-server/method/swoole_http_request/rawcontent.md

 #### Illustration

 Get the raw POST body.
-This method is used for the POST which isn't in form of `application/x-www-form-urlencoded`.
+This method is used for the POST data which isn't in form of `application/x-www-form-urlencoded`.

 #### Return